hsalas/xkcd_color/README.md

 # xkcd_color
-Some code to make use the colors from the xkcd color survey
+Some code for easy ploting with the colors from the xkcd color survey